Educator Resources for West Virginia Studies

 “The West Virginia Humanities Council is a private, nonprofit organization providing lifelong learning opportunities to the state’s citizens.
 WVHC serves as a state affiliate of the National Endowment for the Humanities.”

-“Teaching WV Studies” – “e-WV–The West Virginia Encyclopedia”
+“Teaching West Virginia Studies” – “e-WV–The West Virginia Encyclopedia”

 “e-WV has a number of other features that are valuable in the classroom: